YeeeeeHan/golang-test/README.md

 ![](https://i.ibb.co/1LtLJyM/Screen-Shot-2022-05-02-at-5-44-30-PM.png )

-To log in in or log out, pointer to the `sessionUser` is modified by assigning a `username`  or an empty struct.
+To log in in or log out, pointer to the `sessionUser` is modified by assigning a `username`  or an empty struct respectively.
 If the `Username` field is not set, `GetUsername()` returns `NIL`, which is displayed on the terminal display.

 Once `Username` is set, subsequent commands will be effective upon the binded `Username` in the `sessionUser(aka wallet)` pointer.
 ![](https://i.ibb.co/XStJz47/Screen-Shot-2022-05-02-at-5-46-17-PM.png )
 ![](https://i.ibb.co/FnZ1WR4/Screen-Shot-2022-05-02-at-5-56-09-PM.png )

 ### Parsing user input
-The simplest way for user to input instructions via terminal would be to enter a white-space separated strings, according to instructions displayed upon starting the programme.
+The simplest way for user to input instructions via terminal would be to enter a white-space separated string, according to instructions displayed upon starting the programme.
 Hence, `utils.ParseInput()` is used to parse the input.

 It does the following:
 1. return if input is an empty string